How can I sign up for Alfalah CLSA Securities (Pvt) Ltd.?

 B. OHD checks the orders placed on KATS.

 C. In case where orders are executed, the customers are informed accordingly through OHD.

 D. In case where orders are not executed, OHD requests the IT department to cancel the pending

 E. Subsequent to cancellation of pending orders the customers will be informed of canceled

 What is the stock market?

 Stock exchange is an integral part of a country’s capital market as it aids in capital formation

-through sale of securities most notably shares.
-It also provides marketability of securities by
+through the sale of securities most notably shares.
+It also provides the marketability of securities by

 providing a secondary market for trading.
 Hence, it’s a place where securities of listed

 companies can be bought and sold thereby bringing together companies and investors in one